jjrajani/React_Enzyme_Jest_Template/readme.md

 A test suite for practicing array methods.

-* for this repo into your github account
+* fork this repo into your github account
 * go to your forked version of this repo
 * `git clone` your forked repo onto your desktop
 * use your terminal to `cd` into the cloned folder